agnesedaff/Implicit_obj_completion/README.md

 coercion_ (Pustejovsky and Jezek, 2008), and possess limited sensitivity to linguistic boundaries in the explicitation of _Shadow Arguments_.

-The corpus has also been presentet at CliC-it 2023 with the paper:
+The corpus has also been presented at the conference CliC-it 2023 with the paper:

 Daffara, Agnese e Jezek, Elisabetta (2023).
 Towards an Italian Corpus for Implicit Object Completion.
 In _Proceedings of the ninth Italian Conference on Computational Linguistics CliC-it 2023_, Venice, Italy. https://ceur-ws.org/Vol-3596/paper19.pdf